markosjal/AirScan/README.md

 The software should also allow login with any user credentials on the host system using PAM authentication.
 You need not use the admin user at all.
 Click on Scan in upper left corner of frame.
 Check that scanner is shoowinfg as connected
-Insert a page and within several secons the page should show ready to scan.
+Insert a page and within several seconds the page should show ready to scan.
 Click scan.

-For SANE support and if all above tests well , proceed to https://github.com/alexpevzner/sane-airscan
+If all above tests well and you want SANE support, proceed to: https://github.com/alexpevzner/sane-airscan
 and install the package found there